 - Outlining our understanding of peatland trajectories from a degraded > restoring > restored state, and the external influences, such as land management practices, which may influence the path or direction of the restoration trajectory - Briefly summarising the range of techniques being employed to map the peatland resource and condition of peatlands in the UK and UKOTs.
-Include an overview of current remote sensing projects and the types of peatland data these will generate - Summarising the extent of restoration activity that has taken place across the UK (inc. UKOTs) since the last assessment report in 2011.
-Include detail (where available) on: - \circ $\;$ The type of peatland restoration undertaken, and areas restored - The techniques used to restore the peatland - Management requirements post-restoration - Restoration costs (per ha averages) - Summarising the scale of future peatland restoration that is committed to under existing funding/project agreements across Government, statutory bodies, NGOs and private landowners (where known).
-Indicate the delivery mechanism for this restoration and its funding source.
+Include an overview of current remote sensing projects and the types of peatland data these will generate - Summarising the extent of restoration activity that has taken place across the UK and its Crown Dependencies and Overseas Territories since the last assessment report in 2011.
+Include detail (where available) on: - o The type of peatland restoration undertaken, and areas restored - The techniques used to restore the peatland - Management requirements post-restoration - Restoration costs (per ha averages) - Summarising the scale of future peatland restoration that is committed to under existing funding/project agreements across Government, statutory bodies, NGOs and private landowners (where known), indicating the delivery mechanism for this restoration and its funding source.